Anotheroption4726/saberAlpha/README.md

 ##### Fall Max Speed Velocity Value_threshold :
 	- Default Value: 60
 	- Increase: 'Fall Maxspeed' animation happens less often.
-The character will need a higher vertical speed when falling from higher places
+The character will need a higher vertical speed when falling from higher places to trigger the animation state
 	- Decrease: 'Fall Maxspeed' animation happens more often.
-The character will need a lower vertical speed when falling from higher places
+The character will need a lower vertical speed when falling from higher places to trigger the animation state

 ##### On The Ground Duration_timer :
-	- Default Value: 2
+	- Default Value: 2 (seconds)
-	- Increase:
+	- Increase: After hitting the ground (while in 'Fall Maxspeed'), the character remains lying down for a longer period of time
-	- Decrease:
+	- Decrease: After hitting the ground (while in 'Fall Maxspeed'), the character remains lying down for a shorter period of time

 ##### On The Ground Stand Up Time_timer :
-	- Default Value: 0.5
+	- Default Value: 0.5 (seconds)
-	- Increase:
+	- Increase: the duration of the 'Stand Up' animation state (triggered after the 'On The Ground' animation state is over) is longer
-	- Decrease:
+	- Decrease: the duration of the 'Stand Up' animation state (triggered after the 'On The Ground' animation state is over) is shorter

 ##### Crawl Movement Speed_fixed :
 	- Default Value: 10